Other Tutoring Services At The SSSC

 Why Peer Tutoring?

 Peer tutoring allows students to work with other Florida Tech students to learn together and reinforce learning strategies in a relaxed space that is both academic and social.
 Working with a peer tutor can encourage students to ask questions and seek solutions that they may not consider in the formal classroom or office setting.

 Peer tutors at the SSSC are trained according to guidelines established by the College Reading and Learning Association (CRLA).
 The ongoing professional development ensures that both students and tutors have the necessary knowledge and resources to work to the best of their abilities.

-How To Prepare For A Tutoring SessionStop by the Student Success and Support Center to learn more, or make an appointment online.
-Consider making peer tutoring or group study sessions part of your academic success plan at the beginning of your academic career.
+Students may prepare for a tutoring session by calling or stopping by the SSSC to learn more or by making an appointment online.
+Students should consider making peer tutoring or group study sessions part of their academic success plan from the beginning of their college experience.

 To prepare for a tutoring session, students should bring textbooks, notes, completed homework, study guides, and graded quizzes or exams.
-Having material from the course gives both the student and the tutor a starting point for the tutoring session.
-Students should expect to work through problems, draw diagrams, engage in discussions and explanations, and participate actively in the tutoring session.
-The ASC has a limited number of textbooks for courses, so students should bring their own material or devices to access ebooks.
+Having material from the course gives both the students and the tutors a starting point for the tutoring session.
+Students should expect to work through problems, draw diagrams, engage in discussions and explanations, and participate actively.
+The SSSC has a limited number of course textbooks, so students should bring their own material or devices to access ebooks.

 Interested In Becoming A Tutor?

 Peer tutors at the SSSC are undergraduate students who have a GPA of 3.0 or higher and a grade of A in the courses they wish to tutor.
 The SSSC takes volunteers throughout the semester and posts openings through Career Management Services for paid tutoring positions.
 Students who are interested in volunteering can stop by the SSSC and speak with the associate director about the training and peer tutor certification process.